David Finnigan is a writer and theatre-maker from Ngunnawal country, Australia.

 image by Adam Thomas

-David was awarded the Green Room Award for Best Writing for Are You Ready To Take The Law Into Your Own Hands in 2021.
+David was awarded Melbourne’s Green Room Award for Best Writing for Are You Ready To Take The Law Into Your Own Hands in 2021.
 His playscript Kill Climate Deniers was awarded the 2017 Griffin Award.
 His 2022 solo show You’re Safe Til 2024: Deep History was awarded a Scotsman Fringe First award.
 In 2023, his play Scenes from the Climate Era premiered at the Belvoir Theatre in Sydney.

 His play 44 Sex Acts In One Week has been nominated for the Soho Theatre’s Verity Bargate Award, the Patrick White Award and the Theatre Uncut Political Playwriting Award.
 He has been nominated for the Queensland Premiers Literary Award (Vampire Play, 2004) and the Max Afford Playwrights Award (Oceans All Boiled Into Sky, 2006), and Kill Climate Deniers, 2014).